|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On May 19, 1943 took off from Henderson Field on Guadalcanal piloted by Lt(jg) Frederic Burton Sleyster on an aerial mine laying mission against the Bougainville area.
+On May 17, 1943 took off from Henderson Field on Guadalcanal piloted by Lt(jg) Frederic Burton Sleyster on an aerial mine laying mission against southern Bougainville.
 One pilot stated that numerous searchlights and anti-aircraft fire were encountered over the target area.
 When this aircraft failed to return it was officially declared Missing In Action (MIA).

-The entire crew was officially declared dead on January 4, 1946.
-All are memorialized on the tablets of the missing at Manila American Cemetery.
+The three crew was officially declared dead on January 4, 1946.
+Sleyster earned the Air Medal and Purple Heart, posthumously.
+Johnson and Paiva earned the Purple Heart, posthumously.
+All three are memorialized at Manila American Cemetery on the tablets of the missing.